subediaayush/Player/README.md

 ## Other open source Android video players

 Here's a comparison table presenting all available and significant open source video players for Android I was able to find.
-Just Player is something like 80% feature complete.
+Web Video Player is something like 80% feature complete.
 It will probably never have dozens of options or some rich media library UI.
 It will never truly compete with feature rich VLC.
 It just attempts to provide functional feature set and motive others to create greater players based on amazing ExoPlayer.

 | App name (source)                                                           | Tested version        | Media engine                                                                                                                                                            | Internet access | Subtitles (embedded)                                  | DTS/AC3/E-AC3 decoders | PiP                      | Cutout (notch) | HDR (4K 60 FPS HEVC)        | HDR (4K 60 FPS VP9)         | Gestures                  |
 | --------------------------------------------------------------------------- | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------- | ----------------------------------------------------- | ---------------------- | ------------------------ | -------------- | --------------------------- | --------------------------- | ------------------------- |